lukekarrys/node-sonos-http-api/README.md

 **This should now work on Node 6+, please let me know if you have issues**

 A simple http based API for controlling your Sonos system.

-There is a simple sandbox at /docs (incomplete atm)

 ## USAGE